readyforcomputinginstitute/hello-rciglobal/README.md

 # hello-rciglobal
-This is Ready for Computing Institute Global
+This is Ready for Computing Institute Global.
-It is an online institution offering different computing modules
+It is an online institution offering different computing modules.